Lamb comes with three built-in themes: base, 2024, and 2026.

 • feed.php is only needed when you want to change the Atom feed output.

 • Use the part($basename) function to load any other theme includes.
-This enables a fallback to the default theme’s files if the file does not exist in the theme.
-This makes the default theme is a requirement for the 2024 theme.
+This enables a fallback to the base theme’s files if the file does not exist in the theme.
+This makes the base theme a requirement for the 2024 theme.

 • CSS stylesheets must be saved in a subfolder of the theme called styles/ and are loaded using the_styles().